Nurse Case Managers

 This is not to minimize the motor vehicle sprains.
 Rather, it simply is to point out that the paths of recovery with work injuries are more varied and less easily categorized.
 This is because every type of injury has a different course of care.
 So the adjusters at insurance companies that handle workers compensation cases do not have the same opportunity over time to develop the same familiarity with courses of care.
 Therefore, they may assign a nurse case manager to your claim.Does a Nurse Case Manager Help or Hurt You?

 Obviously, a nurse case manager works for the insurance company.
 That causes many workers compensation attorneys have their clients avoid case managers like the plague and throw up roadblocks to their involvement.
 Depending on the situation, this may be shortsighted.

-At Marcotte Law Firm, we have a century's worth of experience with workers compensation.
-We don’t take a one-size-fits-all approach.
-Rather we examine each on its merits, using all assets and tools that can help our client and dispatch those that cannot.
+At Marcotte Law Firm, our Lowell Workers Compensation Lawyers have a century's worth of experience with workers compensation.
+Our Attorneys don’t take a one-size-fits-all approach.
+Rather, your attorney will examine each case on its merits, using all assets and tools that can help our client and dispatch those that cannot.

 If you’ve been injured at work and have questions about your nurse case manager, rest assured that when you call Marcotte Law Firm, you’ll speak to an actual attorney who represents injured workers.
 The same can’t be said for every law firm.